cisagov/ScubaGear/README.md

 ### Download the required OPA executable
 > **Note**: OPA executable download is included by default when run Setup.ps.

-In the event of unsuccessful downloads, users can manually download the OPA executable with the following step:
+In the event of an unsuccessful download, users can manually download the OPA executable with the following steps:
 1. Go to OPA download site (https://www.openpolicyagent.org/docs/latest/#running-opa)
 2. Check the acceptable OPA version for Scuba and select the corresponding version on top left of the website
 3. Navigate to the menu on left side of the screen: Introduction - Running OPA - Download OPA